What's the difference between traditional and self-publishing?

 Curious as to what stores we get you into?
 Have a look for yourself!

 There are several things you have to consider before deciding.

 Do you already have funds for editing, design, marketing and possibly printing, and if not, can you get some?

-We cannot stress this enough.
-Self-publishing, if done well, costs money or time.
-If you don’t yet have the funds for editing, you can launch a crowdfunding campaign or find a sponsor; it is usually easier if you target a niche audience or raise money for a charity.
+We cannot stress this enough: indie-publishing, if done well, costs money or time.
+If you don’t yet have the funds for editing, you can launch a crowdfunding campaign or find a sponsor.
+It is usually easier if you target a niche audience or raise money for a charity.

 If you don’t have any cash to invest, you’ll need time to master the skills needed to become a professional in many fields.
 This takes time and commitment, but will eventually worth it on the long term.